sarahkbakir/nextjs-blog/README.md

-## Sarah's personal website:
+## Sarah's personal website
-This is one of my trials learning Next.js.
+This is my first project while learning Next.js and deploying with vercel.